Businesses are increasingly conducted on a global scale therefore it's important to have an understanding of

 China, Japan and India's economies are among the world's top ten (second, third and sixth, respectively), reflecting the fact that the majority of gross domestic product (GDP) is now generated outside of the USA and Europe.
 This trend is set to continue in the future, with Indonesia, Brazil, Russia and Mexico expected to join the top ten by 2050 (The World in 2050, PwC).

-International business programmes give students an understanding of the different business management practices found all over the world and prepares them for graduate careers working abroad or in organisations that are engaged in business on a global scale.
+International business programmes give students an understanding of the different business management practices found all over the world, and prepare them for graduate careers working abroad or in organisations that are engaged in business on a global scale.

 Why choose international business?

 In a nutshell, students need to develop a global perspective in order to be successful in business.
 Studying international business allows you to see how globalisation has brought about an increasing 'connectedness' of businesses, markets, people and information across countries.

-What's more, the skills that you develop on a course of this nature are highly sought after by employers and there is a buoyant current and future labour market demand for international business postgraduates.
+What's more, the skills that you develop on a course of this nature are highly sought after by employers.
 This demand translates into varied opportunities in a range of settings and job sectors.

 What do courses involve?